LuckyMcBeast/web-sprint-challenge-advanced-web-applications/interview_answers.md

 Requiring authentication to enter sensative areas of the app through private routes and by utilizing tokens after login.

 3. Describe how web servers work.
+Web servers host data that can be retrieved by clients.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.